LeeAnnEditor/o365hq/blog/Dynamics 365 Customer Service.md

 ![](https://o365hq.com/images/557.png)

-Dynamics 365 for Customer Service has a complete KB article management system that tracks and allows for Articles to include video and another multi-media content.
+Dynamics 365 for Customer Service has a complete KB article management system that tracks and allows for articles to include video and other multimedia content.
 Users can rate and comment on the content.
 The ratings play a crucial role.
 You can define triggers to unpublish, or otherwise take action, on content based on rating thresholds.
 *Gamification* can be tied in to award KB authors points based on